yusd24/yusd24.github.io/_teachings/2026_Fall_Geometry_MATH.md

 #### Textbooks

-- Differential geometry of curves and surfaces, Manfredo P. do Carmo.
+- \[dC\] Differential geometry of curves and surfaces, Manfredo P. do Carmo.
 - Modern Geometry - Methods and Applications.
 Part I. The Geometry of Surfaces, Transformation Groups, and Fields, B.A.
 Dubrovin, A.T.
 Fomenko, and S.P.
 Novikov.

 #### Grading